MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-unattended-desktop-flows.md

 The desktop flow fails with an `MSEntraRemoteDesktopAppConsentRequired` error if consent isn't granted.

 > [!NOTE]
-> To authenticate with Microsoft Entra ID using a username/password with Network Level Authentication, you need to ensure the following prerequisites are met:
+> To authenticate with Microsoft Entra ID using a username and password with Network Level Authentication, ensure the following prerequisites are met:
-> - Power Automate Desktop version 2.50 or later is installed on your machine.
+> - Install Power Automate Desktop version 2.50 or later on your machine.
-> - Ensure required [endpoints for Power Automate services](/power-automate/ip-address-configuration) are accessible, specifically (config.edge.skype.com).
+> - Ensure required [endpoints for Power Automate services](/power-automate/ip-address-configuration) are accessible, specifically `config.edge.skype.com`.

 ## Known issues and limitations

-- Reusing sessions isn't supported on machines that allow users to have multiple sessions `users aren't restricted to a single session`.
+- Reusing sessions isn’t supported on machines that allow users to have multiple sessions (users aren’t restricted to a single session).
-- Audio peripherals (such as microphones and speakers), cameras, webcams, and video capture peripherals isn't supported in unattended desktop flows.
+- Audio peripherals (such as microphones and speakers), cameras, webcams, and video capture peripherals aren't supported in unattended desktop flows.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]